core-wg/resource-directory/draft-ietf-core-resource-directory.md

 and a Max-Age option or Retry-After header, the client SHOULD retry the operation after the time indicated.
-If the registration fails in another way, including request timeouts, if if the Service Unavailable error persists after several retries or indicates a longer time than the endpoint is willing to wait, it SHOULD pick another registration URI from the "URI Discovery" step and if there is only one or the list is exhausted,
+If the registration fails in another way, including request timeouts, if the Service Unavailable error persists after several retries or indicates a longer time than the endpoint is willing to wait, it SHOULD pick another registration URI from the "URI Discovery" step and if there is only one or the list is exhausted,